 Yes it is, but on a much less widespread scale.
-The method illustrated in the video above is working perfectly in the Summer of 2018 using a company called Smart DNS Proxy, well after Netflix’s initial purge.
+The method illustrated in the video above is working perfectly in the Summer of 2020 using a company called Smart DNS Proxy, well after Netflix’s initial purge.
 The current state of play is that you must have access to a residential IP address based in the country you require in order to access that version of Netflix.
-Most of the VPN service providers have pretty much given up on supporting Netflix for this reason.
+Most of the VPN service providers and many of the Smart DNS ones too have pretty much given up on Unblock US solutions for this reason.

 Unfortunately residential IP addresses are difficult to obtain and extremely expensive even if you can access them.
 The companies who do have access to them, for the most part have focused on addresses based in the USA.
-There is a much greater demand for the US version of Netflix than any other country which is why they are still supported by some companies.
+There is a much greater demand for a US Netflix unblock solution than for any other country which is why they are still supported by some companies.
 It’s important to check for yourself though, forget about reputation and fancy websites – pick a trial account and try it for yourself.
 Netflix have indeed reduced the options and put lots of the disable unblock US companies out of business, but there are still some that remain.

 IS it Really Worth the Effort to Unblock US Netflix?